rafael-santiago/kryptos/doc/MANUAL.md

 ### Digital signature

 Until now two digital signature algorithms are implemented: ``RSA`` and ``DSA``.
-The two implementations implement a general way of signing data so the details about the sign protocol is up to you.
-Maybe you want to encrypt and then sign or just signing it depends on your requirements.
-Due to it the sign process only focuses in ascertain if the input is authenticated or not.
+The two implementions are a general way of signing data so the details about the sign protocol is up to you.
+Maybe you want to encrypt and then sign or just signing, it depends on your requirements.
+Due to it, the sign process only focuses in ascertain if the input is authenticated or not.
 When the verification process fails the output buffer from the task will be NULL and the task result will be equal to ``kKryptosInvalidSignature``.
 When the verification succeeds the output buffer will contain the authenticated data and so you can process this verified output as you intend.
 The output